How to Choose the Right Curtains

 How To Measure Windows For Curtains:

-To accurately measure the window for curtains, you’ll need to determine the width and length.
+To measure a window for curtains accurately, determine its width and length.

-For width, measure the length of the curtain rod and add extra for fullness (typically 1.5 to 3 times the rod width).
+For width, measure the curtain rod length and add extra for fullness (typically 1.5 to 3 times the rod width).
 For length, measure from the top of the rod to where you want the curtains to fall (floor, sill, etc.).

 Curtain Width